 Unions have the flexibility to determine the number of days appropriate to ensure their dues payers have enough time to make a decision.

-The rules for union dues elections are scheduled to take effect February 1, 2022.
+The rules for union dues elections took effect February 1, 2022.
 The first elections must occur by July 31, 2022.

 Newly hired employees will have the opportunity to make their initial election when they are first required to pay core dues to their union.